-- The public health system will cover the cost of your treatment. - As a public patient, you cannot choose your hospital, doctor or specialist.
+- The public health system will cover the cost of your treatment so you will not have to pay anything. - You cannot choose your hospital, doctor or specialist as a public patient.

-Private health funds help cover some of the cost of your health care.
+Private health insurance can help cover some of the cost of your health care.
 If you join a private health fund, you can claim some money towards the cost of your treatment.
 For example, hospital cover helps cover costs when you go to hospital as a private patient.